timo-reymann/dotfiles/README.md

 of stuff.

 ## Basic
-- Install yadm: ``sudo apt install -y yadm``
+- Install yadm: ``sudo curl -fLo /usr/local/bin/yadm https://github.com/TheLocehiliosan/yadm/raw/master/yadm && sudo chmod a+x /usr/local/bin/yadm``
 - Let the bootstrap install the required stuff
 - Decrypt secret files: ``sudo yadm decrypt``

 ## Advanced
-Advanced package configuration and so on can be configured using ansible:
+Advanced package configuration and so on can be configured using ansible.

-- Cinnamon desktop setup: `cd ~/workspace-setup && ansible-playbook cinnamon_desktop.yml`
-- Complete setup (without dev): `cd ~/workspace-setup && ansible-playbook desktop_full.yml`
-- Dev setup: `cd ~/workspace-setup && ansible-playbook dev.yml`
+For every class there is a playbook including the basic operations.
+If anything special is required, just execute the playbooks seperately.

-## Classes
+### Classes
 The following classes are planned/active:

 - *work*: Work related config (also applys dev config)